Skip to content

 1. Open Launcher and Modify Application Configuration

-Access the Launcher service and click on Modify Application Configuration in the top-right corner.
+Access the Launcher service and click on Modify Application Configuration in the top right corner.

 2. Add Parameters

-# Cloud Synthetic Tests service
+# Cloud testing service

 DialingServer: